tlbueno/helm-charts/charts/toolbox/README.md

 The chart will:
 - create a namespace
-- deploy a pod with the specified image
+- deploy a statefulset with 1 replica with the specified image

 ### How to use